Sen. Mike Braun sends letter to Biden urging him to visit border: 'This surge makes it a moral imperative'

 "You must take swift action before the entire system collapses under its own weight."

-There were more than 18,000 unaccompanied minors in either Border Protection or Health and Human Services custody as of Thursday, according to HHS records.
+There were more than 18,000 unaccompanied minors in either Border Protection or Health and Human Services custody as of Thursday, according to homeland security records.

 By law, children are not supposed to stay in the processing facilities for more than 72 hours before being transferred to HHS shelters specifically designed to care for children.
 But the surge of migrants at the border has overwhelmed the processing centers and caused delays.